 5. When can I return to work?

 Each patient’s situation is unique,and your surgeon will advise you when you are cleared to resume various activities.
 For light, non-strenuous work, most breast augmentation patients can return within 5-7 days.

 While no medical device can be guaranteed to last forever, modern breast implants are designed to be extremely durable and no longer have a set expiration date.
 Regular breast exams are recommended.

 Today’s cohesive silicone gel implants have not been determined to cause any autoimmune or toxicity issues.
 As the contents are no longer liquid, when ruptures occur, the contents are designed to stay within the shell and breast capsule, holding their shape and not communicating with the rest of the body.

 8. When can I wear an underwire bra after surgery?

 Plastic surgeons have their own, preferred, post-operative protocols.
-Most will ask patients to refrain from wearing underwire for at least six monthsbecause the pressure of wire on the implant pocket and incision could impair healing or effect positioning.
+Most will ask patients to refrain from wearing underwire for at least six months because the pressure of wire on the implant pocket and incision could impair healing or affect positioning.
 Ask your surgeon when you have the all-clear to wear whatever bras you want.

 9. Will breast augmentation recovery be painful?

 Most people do not complain of extreme discomfort after their procedure.
-Long-acting anaesthetic is administered to the tissues, so your breast area will stay numb throughout the immediate post op phase.
-After that, a sensation of tightness and dull ache are common and well-managed with acetaminophen or prescription pain medication.
+A long-acting anaesthetic is administered to the tissues, so your breast area will stay numb throughout the immediate post-op phase.
+After that, a sensation of tightness and a dull ache is common and well-managed with acetaminophen or prescription pain medication.